A Summer of Fun at Camp Creek Run

 Campers will also have opportunities to visit Dolittle Farm, our small farm sanctuary, to water and pick vegetables in our organic garden, observe insects in our pollinator garden, learn about animal husbandry, and spend time with the domestic animals that call Dolittle Farm their home.

 Our lake is stream and spring fed with a sandy bottom and beach.
 The depth is 0 to 6 feet.
-The primary activities for the lake are paddleboating and canoeing.
-Campers wear lifejackets at all times, and are supervised by a lifeguard and adult counselors.
-Upper campers who have passed a swim test may use the paddleboats for supervised boating.
-Lower Campers always paddleboat with a counselor.
+The primary activities for the lake are paddleboating, canoeing, and fishing.
+Campers wear lifejackets at all times in boats, and are supervised by a lifeguard and adult counselors.
+Lower Campers may paddleboat or canoe with their counselors, and Upper Campers who have passed a swim test may use the paddleboats independently for supervised boating.
+Upper Campers are welcome to bring fishing poles with UNBARBED hooks for fishing during free choice activities.
+Lower Campers may have the opportunity to fish on Fridays as their schedule allows.

 Creative Arts Program